 Simplicity is often the key to success.
 Having a printer which you can just plug in and connect to effortlessly will save you hours of frustrating setup time.

-Most modern printers nowadays come with wi-fi capabilities but its also nice if they allow you to connect via Bluetooth.
+Most modern printers nowadays come with wi-fi capabilities but its also nice if they allow you to connect via Bluetooth and there are many portable printer scanner nowadays to choose from.
 By giving you options of how you can connect and print a document, you avoid the all too familiar dance of having to email a document to yourself and access another device which is authorised to print.

 Does it scan?